o2r-project/architecture/docs/04_solution-strategy.md

 ### Tools

 If standalone tools are developed, they should provide a command-line interface (CLI) that allows integration into microservices when needed.
-Thanks to the container architecture and the controlled, we don't need to worry about documentattion for or distribution/packaging of these tools.
+Thanks to the container architecture and the controlled, we don't need to worry about documentation for or distribution/packaging of these tools.
 It must only be ensured they are correctly installed using the microservice's Dockerfile.
 The only required documentation is for the installation into a container and usage of the CLI.